How to buy Toyota (TM) shares in Australia

 Have Toyota's shares ever split?

-Toyota's shares were split on a 11:10 basis on 24 June 1991.
-So if you had owned 10 shares the day before before the split, the next day you'd have owned 11 shares.
+Toyota's shares were split on a 11:10 basis on 25 June 1991.
+So if you had owned 10 shares the day before the split, the next day you would own 11 shares.
 This wouldn't directly have changed the overall worth of your Toyota shares – just the quantity.
 However, indirectly, the new 9.1% lower share price could have impacted the market appetite for Toyota shares which in turn could have impacted Toyota's share price.

 Toyota share price volatility

-Over the last 12 months, Toyota's shares have ranged in value from as little as US$127.2353 up to US$187.45.
+Over the last 12 months, Toyota's shares have ranged in value from as little as US$132.35 up to US$195.65.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Toyota's is 0.6218.
+Beta measures a share's volatility in relation to the market.
+The market (NYSE average) beta is 1, while Toyota's is 0.518.
 This would suggest that Toyota's shares are less volatile than average (for this exchange).

 Frequently asked questions

 Looking to jump on the AI bandwagon?
 Here's how you can invest in ChatGPT and its parent company OpenAI from Australia.

 Best performing stocks on the ASX in 2023 (Updated weekly)

 Looking for the best performing stocks in Australia?
 We update this list weekly.